-- 1) Age 65 or older, or - 2) Under 65, retired on permanent and total disability, and - a) Received taxable disability income, and - b) Did not reach mandatory retirement age during the tax year.
+- 1) Age 65 or older, or - Under 65, retired on permanent and total disability, and - a) Received taxable disability income, and - Did not reach mandatory retirement age (defined later under Disability income) before the tax year.

 Age 65.
 You are considered to be age 65 on the day before your 65th birthday.
-Therefore, you are 65 by the end of the year if your 65th birthday is on January 1 of the following year.
+Therefore, you are age 65 at the end of the year if your 65th birthday is on January 1 of the following year.